Problems with Component Interface and COBOL remotecalls

-Unfortunately, Peoplesoft still uses COBOL throughout the application.
-Even worse there can be online components that call COBOLs from the component processor on pages (looking at you Student Admin).
+Unfortunately, PeopleSoft still uses COBOL throughout areas of the application.
+Even worse, there can be online components that call COBOLs from the component processor on pages (looking at you Campus Solutions).
 There are several different ways that REMOTECALLs may be initiated but we will focus on one here that can cause problems with Component Interfaces.

-- The user then presses the push button labeled “calculate.”
+- The user then presses the “Cancel Class” button

-- The COBOL run and picks up those values and calculates a result and the result is display on the page.
+- The COBOL runs and picks up those values and calculates a result and the result is display on the page.

 This model works fine when the user is interacting with the component using a web browser.
 However, this structure can cause problems when you want to create a component interface based off that Component and want to mimic that same push button behavior in code.

 So lets say you want to do the following:

 - You have an application engine processing some batch results from a file.